 Monetary and Fiscal Stability

-The regional central bank, Banque des Etats de l’Afrique centrale (BEAC), which focuses on controlling inflation and maintaining the peg of the CFA franc to the euro (around XAF 655 = €1), manages monetary policy in the CAR.
-The BEAC’s monetary policy largely follows the stance of the European Central Bank (ECB) and is influenced by the availability of foreign exchange reserves.
-In response to the economic impact of the COVID-19 pandemic, the ECB implemented a stimulus package in March 2020 to provide liquidity.
-In line with this accommodative stance, the BEAC lowered its main policy rate to 3.25%.
-However, due to renewed inflationary pressures in 2021, the BEAC increased the main policy rate to 3.5% in late 2021, followed by two additional 0.5% hikes in 2022, bringing the rate to 4.5%, a level not seen in the past decade.
+The regional central bank, Banque des États de l’Afrique Centrale (BEAC), which focuses on controlling inflation and maintaining the peg of the CFA franc to the euro (XAF 655 = €1, approximately), manages monetary policy in the Central African Republic.
+The BEAC’s monetary policy largely follows the stance of the European Central Bank and is influenced by the availability of foreign exchange reserves.
+In line with the unprecedented stimulus packages of major central banks, the BEAC lowered its main policy interest rate to 3.25%.
+However, due to resulting inflationary pressures in 2021 and 2022, the BEAC increased the main policy rate to 5% in early 2023, a level not seen in the past decade.
+This interest rate has since remained unchanged, although inflation eased significantly during 2023 and 2024.

 Monetary stability